WANT TO FACILITATE CACAO CEREMONIES?

 Upon completion - Certificate of completion from Seleno Health, access to our facilitation program, wholesale packages, cacao for ceremonial use, collaboration and co-branding opportunities, event promotion on our website and social media and access to our advanced training program - Level 2.

-Next Steps -> Purchase below -> Receive links and assessment questions in September -> Complete and return -> Book in an online group meeting time -> Join and partake in the group discussion of the assessment answers -> Repeat for part 2 and part 3 -> Course complete and certification issued along with facilitator support package.
+Next Steps -> Purchase below -> Receive links and assessment questions for part 1 -> Complete and return -> Book in an online group meeting time -> Join and partake in the group discussion of the assessment answers -> Repeat for part 2 and part 3 -> Course complete and certification issued along with facilitator support package.

 Level Kay Pacha - face to face cacao immersion - initiation training NZ - coming soon...(2022)

-Level Hanan Pacha -Cacao pilgrimage to Peru - the ultimate connection...(Mid 2022)
+Level Hanan Pacha -Cacao pilgrimage to Peru - the ultimate connection...(Late 2022)

 PERU HOLDS OVER 5000 YEARS OF TRADITIONAL KNOWLEDGE OF CACAO